jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

-`qmlformat` is a tool that automatically formats QML files in accordance with the QML Coding Conventions.
+`qmlformat` is a tool that automatically formats QML files according to the QML Coding Conventions.

 ##### Usage